MUSIC HISTORY AND SYSTEMS OF COMMUNICATION

 - AA.
 VV., “Verdi e Wagner nel cinema e nei media”, cur.
 S. Miceli e M. Capra, Venezia, Marsilio, 2014

-Lectures (with constant use of slides, audio and audiovisual aids); meetings with sector operators; guided visits to museums and archives; seminars and conferences.
+Lectures (with constant use of slides, audio and audiovisual aids); listening sessions; meetings with sector operators; guided tours; participation in seminars and conferences.

 Assessment methods and criteria